Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-Consider the (coarsened) fibered barcode computed from a standard Rips / codensity bifiltration on a representative sample of the image data from~\cite{hateren_schaaf_1998} (details to follow), shown in Figure~\ref{fig:patch_data_dgm}.
-Upon inspection of the bigraded Betti number and the dimension function, one finds that a large area of dimension function is constant (highlighted as the blue portion in the middle of Figure~\ref{fig:patch_data_dgm}), wherein the first Betti number is 5.
-There are many spaces whose meets this criterion, though upon further inspection, one candidate space that seems particularly plausible is the three-circle model $C_3$.
-The $C_3$ model consists of three circles, two of which (say, $S_v$ and $S_h$) intersect the third (say, $S_\mathrm{lin}$) in exactly two points, but themselves do not intersect.
-Upon performing an analysis on the density of the patches analogous to the one done by~\cite{lee2003nonlinear}, one finds that the mean-centered and contrast normalized $3 \times 3$ patches like on a 7-dimensional ellipsoid $\tilde{S}^7 \subset \mathbb{R}^9$.
-Contrast is typically measured using a discrete version of the Dirichlet semi-norm, or the ``$D$-norm'' $\lVert \cdot \rVert_D$ for short, which is a unique scale-invariant norm on images:
+To demonstrate the benefit of 2-parameter persistence on the patch data, consider the (coarsened) fibered barcode computed from a standard Rips / codensity bifiltration on a representative sample of the image data from~\cite{hateren_schaaf_1998}, shown in Figure~\ref{fig:patch_data_dgm}.
+From the bigraded Betti number and the dimension function, one finds that a large area of the dimension function is constant (highlighted as the blue portion in the middle of Figure~\ref{fig:patch_data_dgm}), wherein the first Betti number is 5.
+Further inspection suggests one plausible candidate is the three-circle model $C_3$, which consists of three circles, two of which (say, $S_v$ and $S_h$) intersect the third (say, $S_\mathrm{lin}$) in exactly two points, but themselves do not intersect.
+Projecting the image data onto the first two basis vectors from the DCT shown above leads to the projection shown in the top left of Figure~\ref{fig:patch_data_dgm}, of which 15 landmark points are also shown.
+Observe the data are distributed well around three ``circles''---the outside circle capturing the rotation gradient of the image patches ($S_{\mathrm{lin}}$), and the other two capturing the vertical and horizontal gradients ($S_v$ and $S_h$, respectively).
+Since the three circle model is the 1-skeleton of the Klein bottle, one may concur with Carlssons analysis~\cite{carlsson2008local} that the Klein bottle may be a reasonable candidate upon which the image data are distributed.

-where $D$ is a fixed matrix which upon application to an image $x \in \mathbb{R}^9$ yields a value proportional to the sum of the differences between the 4-connected neighbors (described by the relation $i \sim j$).
-It is advantageous to ``whiten'' the data via a change of coordinates to Euclidean sphere.
-This can be achieved by expressing the patch data as an expansion of a certain convenient basis of 8 non-constant eigenvectors, often called the Discrete Cosine Transform (DCT) basis~\cite{lee2003nonlinear}, which are given below:

-Projecting the image data onto the first two basis vectors of leads to the projection shown in the top left of Figure~\ref{fig:patch_data_dgm}.
-15 landmark points are also shown.
-Observe the data are distributed well around three ``circles''---the outside circle capturing the rotation gradient of the image patches ($S_{\mathrm{lin}}$), and the other two circles capturing the vertical and horizontal gradients ($S_v$ and $S_h$, respectively).
-Since the three circle model is the 1-skeleton of the Klein bottle~\cite{carlsson2008local}, one may conclude that the Klein bottle might be a reasonable candidate upon which the image data are distributed.
-This can be further verified empirically by e.g. using the iterative, meanshift-like procedure described in~\cite{carlsson2008local} to fit a parameterization of the model in question to the data.
+The degree to which multi-parameter persistence simplifies this exploratory phase cannot be understated: we believe multi-parameter persistence has a larger role to play in manifold learning.
+Unfortunately, as mentioned prior, the compute barriers effectively bar its use in practice.